-- 1 Client supports long identifiers. - Client cannot support long identifiers.
+- 1 Client supports long identifiers. - 0 Client cannot support long identifiers.

-When IFX LONGID is set to zero, applications display only the first 18 bytes of long identifiers, without indicating (by +) that truncation has occurred.
+When IFX\LONGID is set to zero, applications display only the first 18 bytes of long identifiers, without indicating (by + ) that truncation has occurred.

-If IFX LONGID is unset or is set to a value other than 1 or θ , the determination is based on the internal version of the client application.
-If the (server-based) version is not less than 9.0304, or is in the (CSDK-based) range $2.90 \le version < 4.0$, the client is considered capable of handling long identifiers.
+If IFX\LONGID is unset or is set to a value other than 1 or 0, the determination is based on the internal version of the client application.
+If the (server-based) version is not less than 9.0304, or is in the (CSDK-based) range $2.90 \leq version < 4.0$ , the client is considered capable of handling long identifiers.
 Otherwise, the client application is considered incapable.

-The IFX LONGID setting overrides the internal version of the client application.
-If the client cannot handle long identifiers despite a newer version number, set IFX_LONGID to 0.
-If the client version can handle long identifiers despite an older version number, set IFX LONGID to 1.
+The IFX\LONGID setting overrides the internal version of the client application.
+If the client cannot handle long identifiers despite a newer version number, set IFX\LONGID to 0.
+If the client version can handle long identifiers despite an older version number, set IFX\LONGID to 1.

-If you set IFX LONGID on the client, the setting affects only that client.
-If you start the database server with IFX LONGID set, all client applications use that setting by default.
-If IFX LONGID is set to different values on the client and on the database server, however, the client setting takes precedence.
+If you set IFX\LONGID on the client, the setting affects only that client.
+If you start the database server with IFX\LONGID set, all client applications use that setting by default.
+If IFX\LONGID is set to different values on the client and on the database server, however, the client setting takes precedence.

-Important: ESQL executables that have been built with the -static option using the libos.a library version that does not support long identifiers cannot use the IFX LONGID environment variable.
+Important: ESQL executables that have been built with the -static option using the libos.a library version that does not support long identifiers cannot use the IFX\LONGID environment variable.
 You must recompile such applications with the new libos.a library that includes support for long identifiers.
-Executables that use shared libraries (no -static option) can use IFX LONGID without recompilation provided that they use the new libifos.so that provides support for long identifiers.
+Executables that use shared libraries (no -static option) can use IFX\LONGID without recompilation provided that they use the new libifos.so that provides support for long identifiers.
 For details, see your ESQL product publication.

-IFX_NETBUF_PVTPOOL_SIZE environment variable (UNIX)
+IFX\NETBUF\PVTPOOL\SIZE environment variable (UNIX)

-Use the IFX_NETBUF_PVTPOOL_SIZE environment variable to specify the maximum size of the free (unused) private network buffer pool for each database server session.
+The IFX\NETBUF\PVTPOOL\SIZE environment variable specifies the maximum size of the free (unused) private network buffer pool for each database server session.